getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 ```

-This is pretty standard CSS stuff and set's some basic margins, fonts, colors, and utility classes.
+This is pretty standard CSS stuff and sets some basic margins, fonts, colors, and utility classes.
 There is some basic content styling and some more extensive styling required to render the drop-down menu.
 Feel free to modify this file as you need, or even add new CSS files (just ensure you add a reference in the `head` block by following the example for `custom.css`).

 ### Step 7 - Testing